Picture of the JBL Charge 3 waterproof wireless speaker, front view, unpacked and held In hand.

 But since it now has a new Bluetooth name that presumably no other nearby Bluetooth devices are aware of, it will not pair with anything.
 The light that comes on in the power switch denotes this not-paired state by glowing solid white, as shown next.

-10. Put your JBL Bluetooth Speaker into Discovery Mode
+10. Put your JBL Charge 3 into Pairing Mode

-Now, to see your newly named Charge 3 speaker on your mobile device, place the speaker into Bluetooth discovery mode.
-Do this by pressing and releasing the Bluetooth button, as shown in the next picture.
-The bright green arrow there points at the Bluetooth pairing button.
+Now, to see your newly named speaker on your mobile device, place into Bluetooth pairing mode.
+Do this by pressing and releasing the Bluetooth button, as we point out in the next picture.

-When you press the Bluetooth Discovery Mode button, the speaker makes a repeating single pluck guitar note sound several times.
+When you press this button, the JBL Charge 3 makes a repeating single pluck guitar note sound several times.
 Also, the power button changes from a solid white glow to flashing blue.
 See this next.

-11. Find your Charge 3 with its New Name on your Mobile Device
+11. Find your JBL Charge 3 with its New Name on your Mobile Device

 See the screen shot next.
 We found our speaker.
 Note that it appears here with its new Bluetooth device name, as pointed at by the purple arrow.